Verifiable Credentials Overview

 This document provides implementation guidance for Verifiable Credentials.

-This document serves as an unofficial directory for all known Verifiable Credential specifications, whether they are released by a global standards setting organization, a community group, an open source project, or an individual.
+This document serves as an unofficial list of all known Verifiable Credential specifications whether they are released by a global standards setting organization, a community group, an open source project, or an individual.

 6.2 Standard Vocabularies